Ancient Great Plains Farming

 Native American groups who occupied the Great Plains are historically viewed as bison dependent, as bison have a long history of use on the Plains and have today become a symbol of the vast prairie grasses.
 However, the tallgrass prairies of the eastern portion of the central Plains are intermixed with oak/hickory woodlands and floodplain forests that provide diversity in the available plant and animal communities.
 In prehistory, these regions supported both residentially mobile and sedentary groups who maintained a balanced hunting-gathering and farming economy.

-My research has focused for decades on documenting the presence and importance of prehistoric farming on the central Plains.
+Mary Adair's research has focused for decades on documenting the presence and importance of prehistoric farming on the central Plains.
 The ongoing goals of this research include the recovery and identification of both indigenous domesticates and introduced farm crops in the prehistoric central Plains; chart the spatial and temporal distribution of each domesticate; document the contextual relationship of domesticates to other cultural data; and record the relative contribution of each domesticate to the overall diet and general health of cultures through time.
 The remains of domesticated plants are preserved in archaeological sites as either macro remains (i.e. charred complete or fragmented particles of seeds, nuts, wood, rind, etc) or micro remains (i.e. pollen, phytoliths, starch grains, or lipid particles).
 Each category requires specialized recovery and identification methods, although analyses of both kinds of remains provide a more comprehensive approach to delineating the etiology and economic importance of farming on the North American Great Plains.

 To date, remains from the indigenous plants of marshelder (Iva annua), sunflower (Helianthus annuus), gourd (Cucurbita pepo var ovifera), goosefoot (Chenopodium berlanderie), little barley (Hordeum pusillum), maygrass (Phalaris caroliniana), erect knotweed (Polygonum erectum) and tobacco (Nicotiana spp.) provide evidence that Plains groups tended, encouraged and eventually domesticated these resources.
 Most were probably consumed as food, although the gourd may have been selected for use as a container in pre-ceramic times and tobacco was grown for smoking.
 Crops that arrived in North America as domesticates include corn (Zea mays), squash (Cucurbita pepo), common bean (Phaseolus vulgaris) and gourd (Langeria siceraria).